Bell Rock Lighthouse: Construction

 Engraving of the lighthouse under construction in 1809, next to the temporary beacon that was constructed alongside it to accommodate the workers and serve as a temporary lighthouse.

-In 1807, Stevenson hired 60 men (including a blacksmith so that the pickaxes used to cut the foundations could be re-sharpened on site).
+In 1807, Stevenson hired 60 men (including a blacksmith so that the pickaxes used to cut the foundations could be re-sharpened on site) to build the lighthouse.
 Stevenson did not want to use black powder as it might have damaged the rock on which the lighthouse was to stand.
 The workers set sail for the rock on 17 August 1807, and would be away for two months.
 While initially some workers had been reluctant to agree to work even on the Sabbath in order to complete the lighthouse on time and on budget, in the end, all but four of the workers agreed to do it, and even those four (who were stonemasons) eventually also worked on Sundays.

 Because the rock was covered by water for 20 hours each day (up to 12 ft of water at high tide), the men lived at first on a ship moored 1 mi off the rock, requiring the workers to row out to the rock and back in boats each day, which was time-consuming, and at one point, one of the boats went adrift and was lost.
 So the workers’ first task was to build a beacon house on tall wooden struts on the reef surrounding the rock, with places for up to 15 men, so that workers would have a place to stay on site.
 The foundations and beacon legs were raised during the first season.
 Then, in the winter, work at the rock was paused as stonemasons cut rocks for the lighthouse out of Cairngall granite.

 In early 1808, work at the rock resumed.
 The beacon house barracks was completed and the first three courses of stone for the lighthouse were laid.
 In the whole of this second season only 80 hours of building work took place on the rock.
 During this time, while the beacon house barracks were still under construction, a young worker was knocked unconscious by a buoy ring and drowned.
 As he had been the primary breadwinner for his family, Stevenson offered the now-vacant position to his younger brother, Alexander Scott, who accepted.